 Spinal stenosis is a common medical condition that can lead to significant pain.
-The team at Spine & Sports Medical Group in Campbell, California, has the training and experience needed to evaluate your symptoms and determine the cause.
+The team at Spine & Sports Medical Group in Campbell, California and San Jose, California, has the training and experience needed to evaluate your symptoms and determine the cause.
 If you have spinal stenosis, there are treatments that can reduce pain and prevent future discomfort.
 That process begins with a phone call or a visit to the online booking page to set up your one-on-one consultation.

 Spinal stenosis is a condition characterized by a narrowing of your spinal canal, or the space within your spine.
 This is the area that houses your spinal cord, a fragile structure of nerve fibers that transmit signals between body and brain.